-Welcome to an exciting year of learning and growing.
+Welcome to an exciting year of learning and growing!

 Fourth grade students are immersed in a literature-based reading and writing program, as they continue to improve their reading fluency, vocabulary and comprehension.
-In-class texts include Shiloh, Letters From Rifka, A Place in the Sun, Love that Dog, The Lion, the Witch, and the Wardrobe, and various Egyptian and Greek myths, as well as short stories.
-Texts are analyzed with an eye toward the use of language, style and literary elements.
-Students learn to form questions that promote a deeper understanding of the texts while participating in lively discussions.
+In-class texts include Shiloh, A Place in the Sun, Love that Dog, The Lion, the Witch, and the Wardrobe, and various Egyptian, Greek, and Roman myths.
+Specific comprehension strategies are taught to promote deeper understanding of texts, and students participate in small/large group discussions.
+Texts are also analyzed with an eye toward the use of language, style and literary elements.
 They write well-structured sentences and paragraphs and are introduced to elements such as elaboration and clarity.
-The six-trait writing model teaches organization, voice, word choice, and fluency.
-Grammar, spelling, mechanics, vocabulary and dictionary usage are included daily.
+Grammar, spelling, mechanics, vocabulary and dictionary usage are included in class lessons.

 Beginning in the 2012-2013 school year, the Junior School implemented a new and exciting math program called Math in Focus: Singapore Math.
 This program enables students to gain depth of understanding, fluency with skills, and confidence in problem solving.
 In fourth grade, we are also very excited about our financial literacy program.
 This program will help students learn financial responsibility and teach them real-life money lessons.

 This year we have implemented a new writing workshop model to teach writing.
 This model is based on the workhop approach developed by the Teacher's College at Columbia University.
 Writing units include personal narrative, realistic fiction, information, essay, and opinion units of study.
 Students will participate in teacher led mini-lessons focusing on specific writing strategies followed by student independent writing, and partner/group sharing.
 Students will also study mentor texts for examples of great writing.